10 Dividend ETFs to Buy for a Diversified Portfolio

 Real estate investment trusts (REITs) have done well since the global financial crisis thanks to low interest rates and a reasonable pace of real estate development.
 This has provided landlords with a nice combination of increased rent, solid occupancy rates and rising property valuations.

-FREL tracks the performance of the MSCI USA IMI Real Estate Index, a collection of more than 170 real estate stocks, including Simon Property – a top-10 holding that represents 3.3% of the fund's assets.
-(Taubman is a holding too, but at a much smaller weighting of 0.2%.)
-Other top holdings include telecom-infrastructure stock American Tower (AMT) and logistics REIT Prologis (PLD).
+FREL tracks the performance of the MSCI USA IMI Real Estate Index, a collection of more than 160 real estate stocks.
+Top holdings include the likes of telecom-infrastructure stock American Tower (AMT), logistics REIT Prologis (PLD) and data center real estate play Digital Realty Trust (DLR).

-This dividend-friendly ETF yields more than 3% while charging a very inexpensive 0.08%, which is about one-sixth the asset class's median cost.
-Over the past five years, its 8.2% average annual return has been 1.3 percentage points better than its peers.
+This dividend-friendly ETF also charges an inexpensive 0.08%, which is far cheaper than the asset class's median cost.
+Over the past five years, its 5.8% average annual return has been 1.7 percentage points better than its peers.

 If you're looking for an inexpensive way to own real estate, FREL is it.